numtide/system-manager/documentation/docs/reference-guide.md

 Before you begin with System Manager, you'll need to decide on your folder structure.

 !!!
-Tip
+Note
     If you prefer, you can host all your System Manager configuration files on a remote Git repo (such as GitHub), and then you don't need to worry about where on your computer to store the files.
+For more info, see [Working with Remote Flakes](#working-with-remote-flakes).

 Technically, you are free to set up your folders and files however you like; System Manager does not enforce any rules, thus allowing you full flexibility.
 Below are simply some options that we recommend.